 Q: Our 6-year-old was diagnosed as a toddler with multiple food allergies, following trial and error with food introduction.
 His allergies range from the usual suspects (dairy, eggs, peanut) to the more obscure (poultry, some legumes and garlic).
-We’d like to retest to see if he’s outgrown some of these, but with such a long list, are skin testing and oral food challenges the only way to know?
+We’d like to retest to see if he has outgrown any food allergies.
+But with such a long list, are skin testing and oral food challenges the only way to know?
 Or would a blood test be a reliable enough indicator?

 Dr. Sicherer: A blood test alone rarely provides enough diagnostic information.
 In terms of an evaluation into whether a particular food allergy has resolved, or for that matter any diagnosis of food allergy, the primary tools available to the allergist include: the medical history, skin tests, blood tests and medically supervised feeding, also called an oral food challenge.